kev-n14/pp1-miracle-of-the-sun/README.md

 ## Features
 ---

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-Existing Features
 ### Navigation Bar
 ![Navagation Bar](/assets/images/ReadMe-Images/Nav-Bar-image.png)

-Featured on all three pages, the full responsive navigation bar includes links to the Logo, Icon image, Home, Gallery and Sign Up page and is identical in each page to allow for farmiliar and easy navigation.
+The Navigation Bar is found at the top of pages of the site, the full responsive navigation bar includes links to the Logo, Icon image, Home, Gallery and Sign Up page and is identical in each page to allow for familiar and easy navigation.
-This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+The navigation bar will allow the user to easily navigate from page to page without having to revert back to the previous page via the ‘back’ button on the browser.
-The naviagtion bar will follow to user down through the page to make navigating the site through the site faster and more accessible.
+The naviagtion bar will follow to user down through the page to make navigating through the site faster and more accessible.

-### The Hero image section
+### The Banner section
 ![Hero Image](/assets/images/ReadMe-Images/Banner-image.png)
-The landing includes a wide photograph to introduces the user to Fatima with an eye catching animation to grab their attention
+The banner section includes a wide photograph to introduces the user to Fatima with an eye catching animation to grab their attention.
-Landing Page

 ### Main Content Section
 ![Main Content](/assets/images/ReadMe-Images/Main-text.png)
-This Section briefly summaries the story of the miracle fo the sun for the user.
-It captures the main aspects of the event in chronilogical order. fill with quotes and important details
+This Section briefly summaries the story of the miracle of the sun for the user.
+It captures the main aspects of the event in chronilogical order.
+Filled with quotes and important details.
-Main Content

 ### Eye Witness section
 ![Eye Witness](/assets/images/ReadMe-Images/Eye-witness.png)
-This section is a collection of three eye witness accounts and there sources. it will have a dark background image to make it stand out and catch the users attention.
+This section is a collection of three eye witness accounts and there sources. it will have a dark background image to make it stand out and catch and hold the users attention.
-Eye Witness

 ### Video section
 ![Video Section](/assets/images/ReadMe-Images/video-section.png)
-This section will consists of a short video educating the user on the event.
+This section will consist of a short video educating the user on the event of the miracle.
-Along with the video will be a short text given details bout the video and it origins.
+Along with the video will be a short text given details about the video and it's origins.
 The video will be playable from browser.
-Video Witness

 ### The Footer
 ![Footer section](/assets/images/ReadMe-Images/footer-section.png)
 The footer section includes a short text about the Fatima Group and links to the relevant social media sites for Fatima.
 The links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media. below the social media links will also be navigation links too the Home, GAllery, Sign up pages.
+The footer is valuable to the user as it encourages them to keep connected via social media.
+Below the social media links will also be navigation links to the Home, Gallery, Sign up pages.
-Footer

 ### Gallery
 ![Gallery Page](/assets/images/ReadMe-Images/Gallery-Page.png)
 The gallery will provide the user with images from Fatima.
 This will make learning about the event easier for the user.
+As the user hovers over the image it will increase in size.
+To give feedback to the user.
-This section is valuable source for education purpose.
+This section is valuable source for education.
-Gallery

 ### The Sign Up Page
 ![Sign Up Page](/assets/images/ReadMe-Images/Sign-up-page.png)
 This page will allow the user to get signed up to our Rosary Group.
 Here they will become a member of our Rosary community.
 The user will be asked to submit their full name and email address.
-Sign Up

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features Left to Implement
+### Features Left to Implement
-Another feature idea
+In the future we hope to add:
+* a downloadable pdf document detailing all the whole story of the "Miracle of the sun".
+* an About Us page - informing users about the "Fatima Group".
+* google map section- to make finding fatima where the event to place easier to locate for user

 ## Technologies Used
+---
 ### Languages Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)
 * [CSS3](https://en.wikipedia.org/wiki/CSS)